Head Office and Hiratsuka Factory (HQ-Hp)

 To ensure compliance with laws and regulations, we conduct monthly compliance training for each department, striving to increase employee knowledge and awareness.

-In addition, in order to realize appropriate working hours, labor and management check working hours, etc., and the top management of labor and management conducts patrols to ensure proper management of work styles.
+In addition, in order to realize appropriate working hours, labor and management check working hours.
+At the same time, we hold a Labor-Management Working Hours Committee with the aim of properly managing work styles.

 Promotion of gender equality